miikaah/musa/README.md

 ### Misc

-- feat: SEO tags for proxy playlists
+- feat: metadata tags for proxy playlists

 ## Stuff to know